-23. The repopulation plan, covering the period 2014-2019, prepared by the Island Council, was aimed at attracting and retaining migrants and, to ensure its success, addressing areas such as housing, education and health.
+26. The repopulation plan, covering the period 2014-2019, prepared by the Island Council, was aimed at attracting and retaining migrants and, to ensure its success, addressing areas such as housing, education and health.
 This has now been superseded by a new repopulation strategy.
 Like its predecessor, this new strategy recognizes the paramount importance of encouraging new migrants to Pitcairn to settle or work.
-In line with the strategic development plan, in September 2015, the Island Council approved an immigration policy designed to further promote immigration and repopulation, bringing people with the skills and commitment necessary to Pitcairn.
-According to official information provided by the Island Council, as at 10 August 2016, there were 451 repopulation enquiries from 42 countries and two active settlement applications logged with the Island Office.
-On 14 September, the Deputy Mayor informed the Council that there were two active settlement applications with the Jeputy Governor and another two registered applicants on file with the Island Office.
+In September 2015, in line with the strategic development plan, the Island Council approved an immigration policy designed to further promote immigration and repopulation, bringing people with the skills and commitment necessary to Pitcairn.

-24. According to the Department for International Development, in designing the Pitcairn financial aid intervention it considered the likely effect on reducing gender inequality.
-The Department also manages the key gender issue on the Territory, which is the legacy of child abuse, ensuring that robust child safeguarding mechanisms are in place.
+27. According to the Department for International Development, when designing the Pitcairn financial aid intervention, it had considered the likely impact on gender inequality and whether it would lead to sustained improvements in gender equality.
+The key gender issue on Pitcairn, which is the legacy of child abuse, is actively managed.
+Child safeguarding remains a primary focus of the efforts of the Government of the United Kingdom on Pitcairn Island.
 The financial aid intervention also provides for services equally for all islanders, with specific attention given to the needs of children and older persons, as well as support and care for those with mental health issues.